 - The ACH will be supporting partners as they commit to implementation in terms of capacity building and development.
 This may include training, technical assistance, on-site coaching, and some limited HIE/HIT support.

-- Pay for hiring, training and onboarding needed team members
+- Hiring and training needed team members

 - Infrastructure needs

-- Back-fill for lost wages, while team members are at meetings or trainings
+- Back-fill for lost wages, while team members are at meetings or trainings or other ACH related meetings

-- Additional date or HIE needs
+- Additional data or HIE needs

 - Software or other reporting needs